xijo/betterplace_apidocs/sections/client_donation_pledges.md

     <td><code>en</code></td>
     <td>yes</td>
     <td>The donation is marked with the language you use in your URL.
-Project manager use this language information for their donation thank you message, for example.
-To target a lang see
-<a href="../README.md#addressing-the-locale-of-a-resource">api setting lang</a>.
+A Project manager can use this language information for their donation thank you message, for example.
+To target a lang see <a href="../README.md#addressing-the-locale-of-a-resource">API setting lang</a>.
 </td>
   </tr>
   <tr>